-Select one c ourse from the Western perspective:
+Select one course from the Western perspective:

-HIS112 Western Civilization: Ancient

-to Early Modern 4

-HIS:113 Western Civilization: Early Modern

-to Present Day 4

-HIS:117 Western Civilization: Ancient and
+HIS:117 Western Civilization: Ancient and Medieval 3

-Medieval 3
+5

 HIS:118 Western Civilization II: Early Modern 3

 HIS:119 Western Civilization III:

 The Modern Period 3

 HIS:151 U.S. History to 1877 3

 HIS:152 U.S. History since 1877 3

-Select one c ourse from an International perspective •
+Select one course from an International perspective or language:

-or language

 ANT:105 Cultural Anthropology 3

-CLS:120 Non-Western Culture and Values 3

 CLS:150 Latin American History and Culture 3

 FLX: One Semester of a Foreign Language 3/4

 GEO:121 World Regional Geography 3

 GLS:100 Contemporary World Issues 3

-GLS:100 GLS:150 Contemporary World Issues East Asia: People, Society and Culture 3

-1 2

-GLS:150 East Asia: People, Society and Culture 3

-GLS:150 HIS:211 East Asia: People, Society and Culture Modern Asia History 3
+HIS:211 Modern Asia History 3

-GLS:150 HIS:211 HIS:231 East Asia: People, Society and Culture Modern Asia History Contemporary World Affairs 3
+HIS:231 Contemporary World Affairs 3

-GLS:150 HIS:211 HIS:231 East Asia: People, Society and Culture Modern Asia History 3
+Select one Economics or Political Science course: ECN:120 Principles of Macroeconomics 3 3 ECN:130 Principles of Microeconomics POL:111 3 American National Government Select one Psychology or Sociology course: 3 PSY:111 Introduction to Psychology SOC:110 3 Introduction to Sociology